ScottfreeLLC/AlphaPy/docs/user_guide/market_flow.rst

 Variables and Aliases
 ---------------------

-Because market analysis has a wide array of technical indicators, you can define features using the *Variable Definition Language* (VDL).
+Because market analysis encompasses a wide array of technical indicators, you can define features using the *Variable Definition Language* (VDL).